FOSH-following-demand/Micro_Manipulator/documentation/building/README.md

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_10.jpg)

-we turn the pieces and adjust with the nut
+we turn the pieces and adjust with the bolt

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_11.jpg)

 Likewise, we repeat the steps for the other side of the profile